 One progressive movement by the Florida legislature affecting the substantial change requirement is the definition of a supportive relationship.
 Florida law used to require a legally binding marriage to substantiate a termination of alimony.
 However, Florida law now recognizes a supportive relationship as an equally substantial change to substantiate a claim of modification.
 In order to prove a supportive relationship, the court may look to cohabitation, sharing of bills, holding each other out as husband and wife, and the length of cohabitation.

 Finally, when filing a motion for modification of alimony the “court may modify an order of support, maintenance, or alimony by increasing or decreasing the support, maintenance, or alimony retroactively to the date of the filing of the action,” as well as future support payments.
-Therefore, it could be financially smart to contact your Orlando Divorce Attorney and file at the earliest sign of substantial change in circumstances.
+Therefore, it could be financially smart to contact your attorney and file at the earliest sign of substantial change in circumstances.

 Changes in financial circumstances after a divorce are not uncommon.
-If you or your former spouse have had significant changes to your financial situation that you feel should qualify for an alimony modification, contact your Orlando Divorce Attorney to begin the process today.
+If you or your former spouse have had significant changes to your financial situation that you feel should qualify for an alimony modification, contact your lawyer to begin the process today.
 Speak to one of our Orlando divorce attorneys if you are facing an alimony modification case.
 We accept calls 24 hours a day, 7 days a week.
 Contact us at 800-822-5171 or complete an online contact form to get in touch with a member of our team today.
 We also have offices in Panama City, Fort Walton, Pensacola, and Tallahassee Florida.